kayspace/vscode-soft-dark-theme-extension/README.md

 >*Also I just wanna give a quick shoutout to my fav theme [poimandres](https://marketplace.visualstudio.com/items?itemName=pmndrs.pmndrs) that have been accompanying me so far.
 It's the only theme that I have used so far and it gave me inspo to build one on my own.*

+## Disclaimer

+I don't have any relevent experience building themes so you may enounter some bugs.
+If you do, please [open an issue](https://github.com/kayspace/vscode-soft-dark-theme-extension/issues) and I'll try to fix it as soon as possible.